 - Assemble review prerequisites: - In cases where software is used to write HDL, members of the review team that review the generator code must have experience in both the language that the generator is written in and the language that is generated.
-For instance, to review C code that generates VHDL, the reviewer must have expertise in both. - Establish suitability of the 3PIP for review: - Are the purposes of all uses of pre-compiler directives or scripts clear and well documented? - If not, the code is not suitable for review. - Are the parameters of the IP well documented with clear constraints? - If not, the code is not suitable to review. - Is the function of the 3PIP limited to a specific function, rather than an arbitrary programmable set of functions? - If so, the code is suitable to review. - Partition the design: - Partitions must be made with specific regard to the boundaries of the precompiler directives.
+For instance, to review C code that generates VHDL, the reviewer must have expertise in both. - Establish suitability of the 3PIP for review: - Are the purposes of all uses of pre-compiler directives or scripts clear and well documented? - If not, the code is not suitable for review. - Are the parameters of the IP well documented with clear constraints? - If not, the code is not suitable to review. - Is the function of the 3PIP limited to a specific function, rather than an arbitrary programmable set of functions10? - If so, the code is suitable to review. - Partition the design: - Partitions must be made with specific regard to the boundaries of the precompiler directives.
 The I/O between partitions should not dynamically change based on parameters outside of width changes. - Perform manual code review: - Manual code review must be performed with the pre-compiler directives in place.
-The generator itself must be reviewed.
+The generator itself must be reviewed. - Perform test-driven code review: - Simulations must be done on a representative sample of parameterizations. - All conditional code blocks within 'ifdef,' 'generate,' or similar statements must be included in at least one of the samples simulated, though individual lines within a block may be reviewed as in the normal flow. - Document and sign the review package: - List the specific details of all parameter sets used in the evaluation.

-For example, a parameter specifying the length of a filter is not problematic.
+10 For example, a parameter specifying the length of a filter is not problematic.
 A parameter indicating whether a CPU has a JTAG port is not problematic.
 A parameter that specifies a complex equation or programmatic behavior to implement is problematic.